istudyatuni/kotync/README.md

 ## Why?

 - To run on low hardware
-- To run as single-binary
+- To run as single-binary (turns out, that's currently problematic, because of linking error during cross-compilation)
-- To not use database server (SQLite is used instead)
+- To not use database server (SQLite is used instead by default)

 ## Installing